Chaneque: Characteristics

 La chaneques, or duendes, can be described in different ways.
 Chaneques have short stature and are usually described as naked.
 They live in forests, rivers, or caves, and are connected to the earth and water.
 Mexican folklore has represented them both as evil creatures who want to cause harm or good creatures who want to help.
 They can communicate with animals in the jungle since they provide protection.
 They may not always be visible to adults but children can generally see them.
 They like to sing, scream, and cry.

 Pedro Cholotio Temo described them as "a boy doll or a little man who hops and jumps" and is seen wearing a "wide-brimmed sombrero as the Mexicans do; his color is black."
 Temo believes that duendes are real and connected to the devil, similar to centuries old Spanish beliefs, and that people who practice Satanic rituals are more likely to see duendes.

 When angered, Chaneques can be disruptive and physically hurt humans.
 In one example, the Chaneque threw a fistful of hay into the mouth of a prisoner.
 The prisoner scares the Chaneque by saying he will create a fire.

 In popular culture

 Chaneques have been represented positively and negatively in Mexican media for centuries.
 Mexican writer Artemio de Valle Arizpe worked as a diplomat in Spain and spent time in the General Archive of the Indies where he discovered an interest in Mexican colonial history.
 He wrote many books about legends that existed during the Spanish colonial period.
 Stories during that time period tended to portray the legend of the chaneques with negative connotations.
 They were seen as creatures that worked with the devil.
 In Valle-Arizpe's story, Un duende y un perro (An Elf and a Dog), which takes place in the late 1500s, the creature that pesters Dona Luisa is described as a "demon".
 The duende would beat her leaving her with bruises and would torment her so much that Dona Luisa lived in fear.

+In lucha libre, the ring-name "Chaneque" was used by a Micro-Estrella wrestler on the Mexican independent circuit, who currently portrays the second KeMonito in Consejo Mundial de Lucha Libre.